Jhongert/bamazon/README.md

 # Bamazon
-A storefront builded with MySQL and Node.Js.
+A storefront developed with MySQL and Node.Js.
 The app take in orders from customers and deplete stock from the store's inventory. this app also track product sales across store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Getting Started
 ### How it works